jamiebeach/Learning-2024/BLOG.md

 Tonight, I started exploring fine-tuning LLMs.
 I've used LoRAs with Stable Diffusion through ComfyUI many times.
 Most recently, using the various Christmas LoRAs when generating some fun Christmas poem videos ([see here](https://www.threads.net/@jam1eb3ach/post/C09-oxiriJn)).
 However, I really had no idea how to create them.
 I ended up on youtube and watched [this great video](https://www.youtube.com/watch?v=eC6Hd1hFvos) about what LoRA's are and how to create one for fine-tuning a language model.
 It's a great video and highly recommended if you're interested in the same.
 I also created a new section in this repo called [LLM](./LLM) and added [a markdown that explains Fine Tuning](./LLM/Fine-Tuning.md).

+This video came from a [series of videos by Shaw Talebi about Large Language Models](https://www.youtube.com/watch?v=tFHeUSJAYbE&list=PLz-ep5RbHosU2hnz5ejezwaYpdMutMVB0) which look really good.
+Bookmarking!

 ## January-10
 ---